 Who Are the Ainu?

 The Ainu people are an elusive and mysterious indigenous culture of Japan historically inhabiting the areas of Hokkaido, Sakhalin, and Kurils.
-Their culture core model and classification has been hotly debated among scholars.
-Despite debate, the Ainu remain hunter-gatherers though in more complex form than most other hunter-gatherer societies studied throughout the world.
-Factors which have influenced changes among Ainu peoples are most directly linked to discrimination of their culture and their colonizing nation of Japan and its political and economic goals.
+Their culture core model and classification have been hotly debated among scholars.
+Despite debate, the Ainu remain hunter-gatherers, though in more complex form than most other hunter-gatherer societies studied throughout the world.
+Factors which have influenced changes among Ainu peoples are most directly linked to discrimination against their culture and their colonizing nation of Japan and its political and economic goals.

 The Ainu have a complex and rich culture core that continues to lose sustainability because of the Japanese nation-state despite the implementation of the UN’s Declaration on the Rights of Indigenous People in 2007.